Recovering after the birth

 Mothers who do not exclusively breastfeed usually find their periods returns within 2 months.

-Exercise after birth
+Exercise after giving birth

 Being active after you have your baby will improve your health and your mood and may aid your recovery.
 Try to fit in a walk with your baby and any exercises the midwives or physiotherapists showed you.